Landaluce/coursedescriptions/source/graduate/msit.rst

 Some courses (eg 317/417 and 343/443) are offered as both undergraduate and graduate registrations, meeting together.
 Students who took the undergraduate instance of such a course as a Loyola undergraduate may not receive graduate credit for retaking the graduate instance of the same course.
 Exceptions may be granted in advance by the GPD, if the two course instances differ substantially in content.
 Similarly, if a required graduate course has been taken as an undergraduate registration, the GPD may (and must) allow an appropriate graduate substitute.

 .. important::
-  Three (3) courses from any one of the following Tracks must before completing your major.
+  Three (3) courses from any one of the following Tracks must be completed.

 .. _dm: